kubernetes-sigs/gateway-api/geps/gep-713/index.md

     Although not strictly forbidden, this is in general discouraged due to [discoverability](#the-discoverability-problem) issues and security implications.
 Cross namespace references can often lead to escalation of privileges associated with the [Confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem).

 Implementations that opt for designing policies that allow for cross namespace references MUST support one of the following combined approaches, to address the security concern:

 - The policy is paired with [ReferenceGrants](https://gateway-api.sigs.k8s.io/api-types/referencegrant/?h=referencegrant) or some other form of equivalent handshake that ensures that the target is accepting the policy.
-- The policy applied client-side and does not grant the client any additional access or permissions than it would otherwise have.
+- The policy applied is client-side and does not grant the client any additional access or permissions than it would otherwise have.

 <details>
   <summary>Implementation tip</summary>

-  This targeting method can be implemented in Golang by using a type such as Gateway API's [`NamespacedPolicyTargetReference`](https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#NamespacedPolicyTargetReference) type.
+  This targeting method can be implemented in Golang by using a type such as Gateway API's <a href="https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#NamespacedPolicyTargetReference"><code>NamespacedPolicyTargetReference</code></a> type.
 E.g.:

   ```go
   package color